n1rolf4/CypressAppTests/README.md

 2.1.
 Prerequisites
 - download the test website locally from https://github.com/cypress-io/cypress-realworld-app
 - install Java from https://www.java.com/en/download/manual.jsp
+- install Java SDK from https://www.oracle.com/ca-en/java/technologies/downloads/#jdk24-windows (I ran the application on Windows, so I downloaded the Windows version)
+- make sure to have the JAVA and JAVA JRE folders saved in the System environment variables - Environment Variables - System variables Path
+`C:\Program Files\Java\jdk-24\bin`
+`C:\Program Files (x86)\Java\latest\jre-1.8\bin`
+- clone my git repository from `git@github.com:n1rolf4/CypressAppTests.git`
+- install PHP from https://www.php.net/downloads.php then add the unarchived folder to the system environment variable PATH
+- install composer from https://getcomposer.org/download/ (when installing composer and asking you to choose the command-line PHP you want to use, make sure to use the above downloaded PHP path during the composer installation)
+- go to the root folder that was downloaded from my git repository and run `composer update`

 3. How to run the automated tests: